 During a Payment Deferral you make no payments on your agreement.
-The length (or ‘term’) of your contract will be extended by the same number of months.
+The length (or ‘term’) of your contract is extended by the same number of months.

 After providing a deferral to you, we do not collect any payments on your finance agreement during the deferral period.

 Extension of your agreement

 The length (known as ‘term’) of your agreement is extended by the same number of months as your deferral period (up to six months in total).

-Extending your agreement by the same number of months deferred means that the number of payments you make in total will stay the same.
+Extending a finance agreement by the same number of months deferred means that the number of payments made in total remains the same.

 You are, of course, able to continue using the vehicle during the Payment Deferral period and the extension to the term of the agreement.

 Additional interest to pay

-As it will take you longer to pay back the amount borrowed, there will be additional interest to pay.
+As it will take longer to pay back the amount borrowed, there is additional interest to pay.
 This is calculated using the same rate stated on your finance agreement and will be spread across remaining monthly repayments, causing them to increase.

 If you have a Select PCP agreement, an additional Payment Deferral will further delay the date of your Optional Final Payment by the number of monthly payments deferred.
 The interest charged for the deferral includes interest on this amount, because this will be outstanding for longer.